About Kjolur Trail

 Woolx Blizzard Merino Wool Top

 The Woolx Blizzard Top was ideal for this hike.
 Made out of 100% superfine merino wool, it provided great warmth.
 I was wearing it for 3 days, day and night.
 My sleeping bag was a bit too thin and therefore I had to sleep in warm clothes.
 After the hike I didn’t notice any odor in this piece of clothing which I find quite amazing.
 The only downside of it is its weight – a bit heavy in comparison to similar clothing made of synthetics.
+You can read the full review of the Woolx Blizzard top here.

 Conclusion and photo gallery

-I would recommend this hike to experienced hikers who are fit and have decent navigation skills.
+We would recommend this hike to experienced hikers who are fit and have decent navigation skills.
 Those who like to hike in solitude will especially enjoy this trail as you will mainly meet sheep frowning at you for disturbing their peace.
 The path takes you through very alternating landscapes, from lava fields partially covered with moss and flowers to lush green valleys, reminiscent of the Alps or Scotland, and from dusty moon-like plains to glaciers surrounded by deep-blue lakes and rivers.
 Prepare well before going – pack your gear according to the season, plan the route, have a GPS device for backup and don’t forget to take all the food you need with you.
 It is also a good idea to let somebody know where and when you are going on a hike like this, so that people will know where to search for you if any accidents should happen.